leo-editor/leo-editor/leo/doc/demo.md

 **Note**: The demo-next command executes demo scripts *in the present outline*.
 Demo scripts may create new outlines, thereby changing the meaning of c.
 It is up to each demo script to handle such complications.

 #Example scripts
-demo scripts may free use all of Leo's scripting API...
+Demo scripts may freely use all of Leo's scripting API.
+The demo plugin does not interfere in any way.

 ##Show typing in the minibuffer
 ```python